NVIDIA/warp/docs/modules/runtime.rst

 Quaternions
 ###########

-Warp supports quaternions in form i,j,k,w where w is the real part.
+Warp supports quaternions with the layout ``i, j, k, w`` where ``w`` is the real part.
 Here are the built in concrete quaternion types:

 +-----------------+-----------------------------------------------+
 | quat            | Default precision floating point quaternion   |